 - Native Windows commands

-When the session contains items of the same type that have the same name, such as two cmdlets with the same name, PowerShell runs the item that was added to the session most recently.
+When the session contains items of the same type that have the same name, PowerShell runs the newer item.

 As a result of these rules, items can be replaced or hidden by items with the same name.

 Items are "hidden" or "shadowed" if you can still access the original item, such as by qualifying the item name with a module or snap-in name.

 For example, if you import a function that has the same name as a cmdlet in the session, the cmdlet is hidden (but not replaced) because it was imported from a snap-in or module.

 Items are "replaced" or "overwritten" if you can no longer access the original item.

 For example, if you import a variable that has the same name as a variable in the session, the original variable is replaced and is no longer accessible.
 You cannot qualify a variable with a module name.

 Also, if you type a function at the command line and then import a function with the same name, the original function is replaced and is no longer accessible.

 Finding hidden commands

 cmdlet gets all commands with the specified name, even if they are hidden